-- 2 Download the new image file: In the "In - Download the new image file: In the "Install New Firmware" area (see image below), click the "SELECT FILE" option and then browse for the required .img file.
+- 1. In the main menu bar, click - Download the new image file: In the "Install New Firmware" area (see image below), click the "SELECT FILE" option and then browse for the required .img file.
 For the latest build, refer to the Corning EveronTM 6000 software release notes.